Cassford/Cassford-Ofori/README.md

 ## Objective

-My experience in the US Navy has led me to develop a passion for cybersecurity and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as an Analyst.
+My experience in the US Navy has led me to develop a passion for cybersecurity and I am now eager to transition into this field, specifically aiming to join an organization's security team as a Cyber Security Analyst.

 ## Skills